Principe92/Desktop-Chat-Application/README.md

 # Desktop-Chat-Application
 A simple chat application with a GUI.

-Meeting time MONDAY 4PM Linux Lab
+Meeting time SUNDAY 4PM Linux Lab